Bharat9848/notes/kubernetes.md

 - It interacts with cloud and provide cloud host provided components like load-balancer etc.

 ## K8 components
+### registration flow
+ 1. user register service to API server
+ 2. API server create service and assign a clusterIP to service
+ 3. API server saves the config in cluster store
+ 4. coreDNS discover new service and create an DNS entry for the same
+ 5. Endpoint slices are created with POD ips
+ 6. Kube-proxy pull service config
+ 7. IPVS rule created in worker node
 ### Service
 - provide reliable networking for group of pods.
 K8 gaurantees that the DNS name, Ip address and port never changes.
 - Service is a contract to guide the traffic to backend healthy pods.
 To achieve the same, each service have an `EndpointSlice` controller which tracks all the healthy pods.